 - 1 large pot of water

-- Pour water into a large pot and place the ears of corn into the pot so they are fully submerged.
+- Pour water into a large pot and place the ears of corn into the pot so they are fully submerged (weigh the corn down if you have to, like I did with a meat tenderizer).
 Soak the ears for at least 20 minutes.

 - Meanwhile, prepare grill to 350 degrees.
-Place the corn from the soak on the grill and rotate every 5 minutes for 30 minutes.
-Remove from grill, let cool slightly and peel.
+Once the corn is ready to be cooked, place it on the grill and rotate every 5 minutes for 30 minutes.
+Remove from grill, let cool slightly before peeling.

-- Enjoy with a yummy chicken or turkey burger!
+- Enjoy with a yummy beef or turkey burger!